Christopher D. Brockett

-Christopher D. Brockett is an attorney with Robertson, Beasley, Shipley & Robinson Law Firm with offices in Fort Smith, Little Rock and Ozark, Arkansas.
+Christopher D. Brockett is an attorney with Robertson, Beasley, Shipley & Robinson Law Firm with offices in Fort Smith, Springdale and Ozark, Arkansas.
 Mr. Brockett’s practice involves corporate formations and structuring, State and Federal Tax Controversy, Planning and Litigation, Illegal Exaction Litigation, election challenges, civil litigation, Probate, Trust and Estate Litigation, Commercial, Business Law and Estate Planning.
-He has authored, Chapter 19 of the Arkansas Probate and Estate Administration Handbook (2012 through current).
-He also serves as Editor, Arkansas Bar Association Probate and Trusts Law Review (2013 through present).
+He is the author, Chapter 19 of the Arkansas Probate and Estate Administration Handbook (2012 through current).

 Mr. Brockett has presented on a wide variety of topics at various legal seminars in Arkansas from 2005 through present.
-He is an Adjunct Professor at the UALR William H. Bowen School of Law from 2007 through present.
+He previously served as an Adjunct Professor at the UALR William H. Bowen School of Law from 2007 through 2014.
 He is the past chair of the Arkansas Bar Association Probate Law Section and the Section of Taxation.
-Mr. Brockett has been named a rising star in Tax for the past four (4) years by Mid-South Super Lawyer Magazine (2011 through 2014) and one of the top 50 lawyers in Arkansas for the past three (3) out of four (4) years (2011, 2012, and 2014) and most recently was named by Who’s Who as one of the Top Attorneys in North America.
+Mr. Brockett has been named a rising star in Tax and as a Super Lawyer in Tax Law by Mid-South Super Lawyer Magazine (2011 through 2022) and one of the top 50 lawyers in Arkansas and was named by Who’s Who as one of the Top Attorneys in North America.

 Arkansas Bar 2005, U.S. District Court, Eastern and Western Districts of Arkansas; United States Tax Court.